 Mr. Liversidge’s representative matters include:

 - Representation of Hewlett-Packard Company in Hewlett-Packard Co. v.
 Oracle Corporation (Santa Clara Superior Court, California), where HP brought suit against Oracle for breach of contract and unfair competition following Oracle’s decision in March 2011 to cease offering new versions of its software products to customers running HP’s mission-critical Itanium servers.
 Following a five-week jury trial in 2016, the jury found in favor of HP on all claims tried and awarded HP over $3 billion in damages, the largest jury verdict reported in 2016.
-In 2021, the California Court of Appeal affirmed the judgment, which, with interest, totalled $4,656,085,679—one of the largest judgments in U.S. history.
+In 2021, the California Court of Appeal affirmed the judgment, which, with interest, totaled $4,656,085,679—one of the largest judgments in U.S. history.
 The judgment has been paid in full.

-- Representation of Merck & Co., Inc. in In re Zetia (Ezetimibe) Antitrust Litigation (E.D.
-Va.), where plaintiffs allege an unlawful agreement and conspiracy to delay generic competition (ongoing).
+- Representation of Merck & Co., Inc. at trial in In re Zetia (Ezetimibe) Antitrust Litigation (E.D.
+Va.), where plaintiffs allege an unlawful agreement and conspiracy to delay generic competition (settlement achieved during trial).

-- Representation of Chevron U.S.A. in antitrust class actions filed in the Southern District of California alleging a conspiracy among eight oil companies to reduce supply and inflate gasoline prices in California (ongoing).
+- Representation of Chevron U.S.A. in antitrust class actions filed in the Southern District of California alleging a conspiracy among eight oil companies to reduce supply and inflate gasoline prices in California.
 On September 30, 2022, the Court granted summary judgment on all claims and entered final judgment for all defendants.